-Your options are listed in your Investment menu which can be found in the Investment Guide material provided by us
+Your options are listed in your Investment menu which can be found in the Investment Guide.

 We or Canada Life may add or remove investment options at any time.
 Additionally, withdrawals or transfers from investment options may be delayed, suspended or restricted by Canada Life or the manager of the investment option.
 You'll be notified if either of these events occur.